Laws of Religion

 Hadiths report that Jabir (a close companion of Muhammad) said that the verse in the Qur’an (2:223, cited on this page, above) that says that wives are tilth for their husbands and a man may have intercourse with his wife as he pleases, was the result of a saying of the Jews that vaginal intercourse with the man behind his wife will result in children who squint.
 (Thus, the verse of Qur’an means that no harm will come to a child who is conceived when the man is behind the woman during intercourse.)
 A hadith reports the conclusion that a man may have intercourse with his wife either facing her or from behind her, though he is only to enter her vagina and no other opening.

 The hadiths concerning the requirement for purification by bathing after sexual activity are discussed in the section of this website on Ritual Purity, here.
 The procedures for conducting a bath of purification as described in the hadiths are discussed in the section on Ritual Purity, here.
 Restrictions on menstruating women described in the hadiths and the bathing requirement following menstruation are discussed in the section on Ritual Purity, here.
-Muhammad cursed a man who intended to have intercourse with a woman in an advanced stage of pregnancy.

 From Islamic Jurisprudence (fiqh/sharia§): The Distinguished Jurist’s Primer of Ibn Rushd, the Risala of al-Shafi‛i and Reliance of the Traveller